top of page

 Used with permission

 Cara has a therapy type, people focused temperament.
-Good level of drive.
-Learns quickly.
+Cara has a good level of drive and she learns quickly.
 She's very sweet with my kids.
 Excellent off switch and has always been an easy dog to live with in the house.

 All clear on DNA testing.
 OFA Excellent hips, normal elbows, normal heart and normal eyes.